 We’re here to help!
 Enrolling in the plan is simple, but investing for your life goals requires you to be informed.
-To help guide you through the enrollment process, please contact a representative.
+To help guide you through the enrollment process, please contact a financial professional.

 Before Enrolling in the plan, you should:

 - Review the Investment Options offered